You are here

-Each year the Colorado Teacher of the Year Program honors an exceptionally dedicated, knowledgeable, and skilled K-12 classroom teacher to represent the entire profession in Colorado.
-The Colorado Teacher of the Year will automatically become Colorado's nominee for the National Teacher of the Year competition.
-The National Teacher of the Year Program is a project of the Council of Chief State School Officers in partnership with Voya Financial and People to People Ambassador Programs.
+Each year, the Colorado Teacher of the Year Program honors an exceptionally dedicated, knowledgeable and skilled K-12 classroom teacher to represent the entire profession in the state.
+The selected teacher will automatically become Colorado's nominee for the National Teacher of the Year competition.
+The national program is a project of the Council of Chief State School Officers.
+Visit the National Teacher of the Year program webpage for more information.

-Colorado Teacher of the Year Application
+Seven finalists for 2023 Colorado Teacher of the Year announced

 Teacher of the Year Archives

-Recent Teachers of the Year
+Recent Colorado Teachers of the Year

-Veteran Teachers of the Year
+Veteran Colorado Teachers of the Year

 Colorado Council of the Network of State Teachers of the Year

 The Colorado Council of the Network of State Teachers of the Year (NSTOY) is an organization committed to the preservation and enhancement of the Colorado Teacher of the Year Program.
 The Council works with the Colorado State Department of Education and other corporate and organizational partners to celebrate teaching excellence through the recognition of educators who have inspired a love for learning in their students, and who have distinguished themselves in the profession.
 All Colorado State Teachers of the Year, as well as each year's finalists, are invited to participate.

 For more information on this program, please contact: